Bahrain-SEB-15/react-hoot-front-end/add-css-modules/README.md

 ## Visual assets

-tktk Hunter / David / Lauren how do we want to handle the icons? google drive?

 Next we'll add some visual assets to the app.
 These assets include a logo, decorative background images, and iconography for UI elements.

 The assets can be found in this [Google Drive folder](https://drive.google.com/drive/folders/1BFiJPdr0nUEiKMPnBuryyE7NDRqNj4rM?usp=drive_link).